Balamathias/alx-higher_level_programming/0x06-python-classes/README.md

 # Python Classes

 Mastering the concepts of OOP in python...
-Let me wrote some python code
+Let me write some python code

 ```py
 class User: